movementlabsxyz/M1/README.md

 ## Features

 Currently, M1 consists of...
-- A testnet with bootstrap nodes at `https://seed1-node.movementlabs.xyz`
+- A testnet with bootstrap nodes at [https://seed1-node.movementlabs.xyz](https://seed1-node.movementlabs.xyz).
 - An Aptos-compatible cient called `movement`.
 - A fork of Aptos framework.

+M1 also has its own DEX, with a web client currently available at [https://movemnt-dex-client.vercel.app/](https://movemnt-dex-client.vercel.app/).

 ## Installation